 The seminar will focus on selected topics appropriate to the participants.
+May be repeated for credit with each change in title.

 SPAN408.
 Survey of Spanish Literature.
+Prerequisite: SPAN308.

 Masterpieces of Spanish literature from medieval times to the present.
 Representative texts will be considered in terms of accepted literary periods and movements.
 Course readings will include at least one full-length novel or play.
 Readings, lectures, and written work will be in Spanish.